 If you’re part of the human race, there’s a high chance that stress is a regular fixture in your life.

-It’s that feeling of pressured, pressed, and always short on time.
+It’s that feeling of being pressured, pressed, and always short on time.

 We usually respond to this by adding something: a drink, a Netflix binge, or a night out.
 We try to unwind or forget by doing something that feels good.